M&J Trimming Product Glossary

 V

-Velcro: Two pieces of material, one soft and one coarse, that weaves, and sticks together to form a secure yet non-permanent attachment.
-Used for shoes, bags, interiors and some clothing.
-Available sew-on or sticky back, do NOT sew the sticky back.
-It will ruin the sewing machine’s needle.
+Velcro: Two pieces of material, one soft and one coarse, that weaves and sticks together to form a secure yet non-permanent attachment.
+Velcro is used for shoes, bags, interiors and some clothing.
+Velcro is available as a sew-on or sticky back.
+Sticky back should not be sewn as it will ruin the sewing machine’s needle.

 Vintage Ribbon: Ribbon that is antique or printed to look antique usually made in a jacquard fashion.
-Used for clothing and is most popular for belts.
-Limited availability.
+Vintage ribbon is used for clothing and is most popular for belts.
+This type of ribbon usually has a limited availability.

 W

-Wire Edge: Wire in the edge of the ribbon to allow the ribbon to be molded and hold its shape.
-Wires can be very thin and have the material folded over the wire or the wire can be thick wire covered with a thread to match the ribbon.
-Gold, Silver or iridescent thread is also used and that is when you see the words gold wire edge ribbon.
+Wire-Edge Ribbon Wire Edge: Wire in the edge of the ribbon to allow the ribbon to be molded and hold its shape.
+Wires can be very thin and have the material folded over the wire, or the wire can be thick and covered with a thread to match the ribbon.
+Gold, silver or iridescent thread is also used, which is then described as “gold wire edge ribbon” or “silver wire edge ribbon.”

-Webbing: Strong woven material made from cotton or poly.
+Webbing: Strong woven material made from cotton or polyester.
 Used for belts, handles, and most commonly for totes and backpack straps.

-Width: The size of ribbon or trim as measured across it.
+Width: The size of a ribbon or trim as measured across the item.

 Y